happybeing/dweb/dweb-cli/README.md

 dweb
 ```
 The above opens your browser (which will show an error until the server responds) and then will loads a website from Autonomi.
 This is a default website called 'awesome' which contains links to other websites and dynamic websites.

+See also the GUI (dweb-app) which is even easier.

 ## Contents
 - [Browse the DWeb](#browse-the-dweb)